|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-If either of your parents have the gene for AAT deficiency, you are at risk of developing problems due to the disease.
-If both your parents carry the gene, you are at higher risk of having severe problems.
+If either parent has the gene for AAT deficiency, their child is at risk of developing problems due to the disease.
+If both parents carry the gene, their child is at higher risk of having severe problems.

 The first symptoms of the disease often appear in adulthood between the ages of 20-50 years:

 If the liver is affected in adults, the following symptoms may be present:

 Symptoms in children can occur in the first weeks of life or later in childhood.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a doctor who specializes in the lungs or liver, depending on the symptoms you are having.

 Your body's fluids and tissues may be tested.
 This can be done with: